002:196

 Reproduced below is Note 002:178

 Individually each above-mentioned act produces a lot of good.
 Collectively they all are destined to uplift the whole society.
-Islaam is the one-word that reflects all these virtues of Humanism.
+The one-word Iss-laam reflects these virtues of Humanism

 This entry was posted in Commands - Humanism, Commentary and Notes, Qor-aan's Translation - verse # and tagged , , , .
 Bookmark the permalink.